brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 - don't have a security policy (eg. security tab in GitHub)

-I have more *Opinions* on this one, but they're less related directly to malicious software.
+I have more *Opinions* on this one, but they go broader than the scope of this post.
 I'll pop that on my backlog for a future post.

 ## Updating Dependencies Automatically

 I think it's fair to say that keeping your dependencies up to date is not an industry standard practice[^1].
 Tools like Pipenv, Poetry and the like default you to locking the exact version of every dependency, and their dependencies, and so on.
-They instruct you to commit these lockfiles to source control.
-Unless you go run special commands to update them and then commit those changes, your app will be frozen in time, accumulating vulnerabilities that you won't even know about unless you're [scanning them for vulnerabilities](#scanning-for-vulnerabilities).
+They instruct you to commit these lockfiles to source control without mentioning the drawbacks.
+Unless you go and run special commands to update them and then commit those changes, your app will be frozen in time, accumulating vulnerabilities that you won't even know about unless you're [scanning them for vulnerabilities](#scanning-for-vulnerabilities).

-Another checkmark for `pip` which does not lock by default.
+Another :+1: for `pip` which does not lock by default.
 If you look at any of my more recent Python repositories, you'll find minimum-bound version constraints, along with builds and IDE support for automatically updating versions.

-> If you have to use a tool that creates lockfiles for now, you can add them to your `.gitgnore` file to avoid them getting committed to source control.
-That reduces the complexity of updating dependencies.
+> If you have to use a tool that creates lockfiles for now, you can [`git rm` them](https://www.git-tower.com/learn/git/commands/git-rm), then add them to your `.gitgnore` file to have Git ignore them going forward.
+That cuts out the need to commit updates back and so simplifies updating.

 ### Example: dbt_bigquery_template